huangshk/WiMANS/README.md

 }
 ```

-We preprocess video data according to the original paper of video-based models. `--path_data_x` defines the input directory of raw videos. `--path_data_y` defines the path of annotation file. `--model` defines the model for which the videos should be preprocessed. `--path_data_pre_x` defines the output directory of preprocessed videos (*.npy).
+We preprocess video data according to the original papers of video-based models. `--path_data_x` defines the input directory of raw videos. `--path_data_y` defines the path of annotation file. `--model` defines the model for which the videos should be preprocessed. `--path_data_pre_x` defines the output directory of preprocessed videos (*.npy).

 - `--model`: "ResNet", "S3D", "MViT-v1", "MViT-v2", "Swin-T", "Swin-S"

-The following code preprocesses videos in `dataset/video` for the ResNet model and save preprocessed files to `dataset/cache`.
+The following code preprocesses videos in `dataset/video` for the ResNet model and saves preprocessed files to `dataset/cache`.

 ```sh
 python benchmark/video/preprocess.py --path_data_x="dataset/video" --path_data_y="dataset/annotation.csv" --model="ResNet" --path_data_pre_x="dataset/cache"